jamietre/CsQuery/source/README.md

 - [Issue #24](https://github.com/jamietre/CsQuery/issues/24) - improve performance of substring extraction method in HTML parser

+*Changes*

+- Change internal type from List<T> to T[] for object deserialization methods.
+Testing unknown objects for enumerable types, and treating them as a sequence in those situations, is too risky.
+We should only treat actual arrays as JSON arrays.

 ####Version 1.1.3

 Released 2012.07.17.
 See [release notes for version 1.1.3](http://blog.outsharked.com/2012/07/csquery-113-released.html)